ryan4yin/nixos-and-flakes-book/docs/en/other-usage-of-flakes/inputs.md

 The `inputs` section in `flake.nix` is an attribute set used to specify the dependencies of the current flake.
 There are various types of inputs, as shown in the examples below:

-> See Offical docs for details - [Flakes Inputs - Nix Manual].
+> See Official docs for details - [Flakes Inputs - Nix Manual].

 ```nix
 {